Is the Silent Treatment Abuse? 7 Eye-Opening Instances When It Is

 The only thing worse than a bull in a china shop is two bulls in the same china shop.
 It is understandable to feel hurt by the situation.

-But you must put aside pride and ego if you value your relationship with the other party.
+However, you must put aside pride and ego if you value your relationship with the other party.

 4. Encourage healthy methods of communication

-They might have seen some problems they want fixed and be unsure how to go about it and subconsciously develop a habit of withdrawal.
+They might have seen some problems they want fixed and be unsure how to go about it, and subconsciously develop a habit of withdrawal.

 You can seek them by learning and sharing healthy communication methods.
 This way, they would have no choice but to meet you halfway for constructive conversations.